Explosives are dangerous goods.

 The Contracting Parties are published on page ‘vi’ in the Foreword section of ADR.

-‘Classification’ identifies the hazards posed by explosive substances and articles as packaged for transport.
+‘Classification’ is a technical process that identifies and considers the hazards posed by explosive substances and articles as packaged for transport.

 A Competent Authority is a body designated or recognised to carry out duties under transport of dangerous goods regulations.
 In Great Britain:

 HSE lists all GB-classified explosives on the LOCEF database, which can be found on the Explosives Web Community.
 You need to register to access the community pages, and access is free.

 Explosives may be assigned a classification by one of the following methods:

 The importer / manufacturer is responsible for either:

 Explosive substances must also be classified under CLP.